survive-the-century/survive-the-century/print/endmatter_discussion-questions.md

 - When you read the story, what choices seemed to matter the most?
 - Was your first instinct to try to fix things, or unleash your inner supervillain?
 Why?
+- What feelings came up for you?
+Why?
 - In reality, who’s making choices about the world’s response to the climate emergency?
 Why do you think they’re making the choices they’re making?
 - How do normal people who care about the world convince powerful people to make different choices?
 - What will climate change look like in your hometown?
 How might it affect your local economy, environment, politics and communities?